Ugarit: Discovery and excavations

 After its destruction in the early 12th century BC, Ugarit's location was forgotten until 1928 when a peasant accidentally opened an old tomb while plowing a field.
 At that time the region was part of the Alawite State and not in Syria.
 The uncovered area was the necropolis of Ugarit, located in the nearby seaport of Minet el-Beida.
 Excavations have since revealed a city with a prehistory reaching back to c.
 6000 BC.

 The site covers an area of about 28 hectares with a maximum height of 20 meters at the top of the acropolis.
 The site is surrounded by a city wall with one known fortified gate, though four gates are believed to have existed.
 Since the Late Bronze Age about 50 meters have been eroded from the north end of the site by the Nahr Chbayyeb river.
 The southern slope of the mound, or tell, is covered by orange groves, preventing excavation.
 A brief investigation of a looted tomb at the necropolis of Minet el-Beida was conducted by Léon Albanèse in 1928, who then examined the main tell of Ras Shamra.
 Beginning in 1929 excavations of Ugarit were conducted by a French team called the Mission de Ras Shamra led by archaeologist Claude Schaeffer from the Musée archéologique in Strasbourg.
 Work continued until 1939 when it was interrupted by the outbreak of World War II.

 The French excavation, now the Mission Archeologique Française de Ras Shamra-Ougarit, resumed in 1950, led again by Claude Schaeffer until 1970.
-At that point, directorship passed to Jean Margueron.
+At that point, directorship passed to Henri de Contenson, then Jean-Claude Margueron from 1975 to 1976.
+Marguerite Yon would direct the mission from 1978 to 1998.
 After 44 excavation seasons all of the numerous finds and their findspots were collated.
 In 2005 the excavation became a joint French and Syrian effort led by Valérie Matoïan and Khozama Al-Bahloul.
 Excavations were interrupted by the Syrian civil war, which began in 2011.

 Archaeologists have defined a number of occupation strata at the site based on the excavations: